 Some Other Spring TV Drama A two hour thriller shown on the ITV Network.
 Starring Jenny Seagrove shot in the UK and Istanbul.
 Directed by Peter Duffell.

 Howard’s Way TV Series Second Unit shooting for the last series.

 Earthstars TV Drama A two hour BBC Natural History Unit Drama starring Max Wall.

-Foreign Experience: America, Angola, Antigua, Austria, Belgium, Bulgaria, The Congo, The Canaries, The Caymen Islands, Cyprus, Croatia, Czech Republic, Denmark, England, France, Germany, Greenland, Guadeloupe, Hong Kong, Holland, Hungary, Iceland, India, Ibiza, Italy, Ireland, Jamaica, Luxembourg, Madeira, Majorca, Malaysia, Malta, Menorca, Monaco, Morocco, Poland, Portugal, Russia, Scotland, Slovakia, Spain, Senegal, Serbia, Switzerland, Tunisia, Turkey and Wales. ...and I speak reasonably good French.
+Foreign Experience: America, Angola, Antigua, Austria, Belgium, Bulgaria, The Congo, The Canaries, The Caymen Islands, Cyprus, Croatia, Czech Republic, Denmark, England, France, Germany, Greenland, Guadeloupe, Hong Kong, Holland, Hungary, Iceland, India, Ibiza, Italy, Ireland, Jamaica, Jordan, Luxembourg, Madeira, Majorca, Malaysia, Malta, Menorca, Monaco, Morocco, Poland, Portugal, Russia, Scotland, Slovakia, Spain, Senegal, Serbia, Switzerland, Tunisia, Turkey and Wales. ...and I speak reasonably good French.

 For an availability check or any further details, please contact my agents: